Sitting here, on these old porch steps, that I have always known

 I see a robust man, in yellowed hues, of vintage stock...

-You stand behind a plow and horse, in coveralls,... a mustache too .
+You stand behind a horse and plow, in coveralls,... a mustache too .

 I do recall, so vaguely gray, as gray as slats beneath my hand...